Living on a tight budget can be a difficult task at times.

 Still, I don’t think it’s a secret that budgeting while times are tight, takes hard work and persistence.
 You can’t just sit on the sidelines and hope your finances straighten out.
 You have to be intentional with every dollar you earn, and fight for your financial future on a daily basis.

 It can, and it should.
-So here they are — 25 practical tips for living on a tight budget.
+So, here are 25 tips for living on a tight budget.

 #1 – Save Before You Spend